md-ahr/budgetlify/README.md

 # Budgetlify

-Personal finance workspace UI built with **Laravel** and **Tailwind CSS**.
-The app focuses on dashboards, transactions, budgets, and analytics with a minimal fintech-style interface, light/dark theme, and demo data (no production auth or persistence wired yet).
+Personal finance workspace built with **Laravel** and **Tailwind CSS**.
+It provides dashboards, transactions, budgets, and analytics with a minimal fintech-style interface, light/dark theme, and per-user data backed by the database.

 ## Stack